 “Safeguarding animal welfare is the responsibility of every individual associated with the Program.
 The institution must develop methods for reporting and investigating animal welfare concerns, and employees should be aware of the importance of and mechanisms for reporting animal welfare concerns.”

-The Director of APCF is committed to responding to such reports in a timely manner and findings will be communicated to the concerned complainant(s), unless such concerns are reported anonymously including corrective actions if deemed necessary.
-A report to the VPRGO of the issue, findings, and actions taken will also be made.
-Reported concerns and any corrective actions are to be documented and filed with both the APCF and the IACUC.
+The Director of LAF is committed to responding to such reports in a timely manner and findings will be communicated to the concerned complainant(s), unless such concerns are reported anonymously including corrective actions if deemed necessary.
+A report to the Office of VPRG of the issue, findings, and actions taken will also be made.
+Reported concerns and any corrective actions are to be documented and filed with both the LAF and the AEC.

 LAF has regular communications with staff and users (including personnel such as maintenance and administrative staff, who are farther removed from the animal use) about the LAF ’s animal care and use programs in order to reduce potential concerns.